Tajikistan

 Territory

-Tajikistan is a mountainous country with absolute altitudes from 300 meters to 7495 meters above sea level.
+Tajikistan is a mountainous country with altitudes from 300 meters to 7495 meters above sea level.
 93 percent of the territory of Tajikistan is occupied by mountains that relate to the highest mountain ranges in the world.
 Fergana Valley is located in the north of Tajikistan.
 The Turkestan, Zerafshan, Gissar, and Alay mountain ranges are located in the northwestern and central parts.
 Pamir mountain ranges (with Ismaili Somoni peak (7495 meters) – one of the highest peaks on the Earth) are located in the eastern and southern parts.

 Climate